 Early History of the Mitchley family

 This web page shows only a small excerpt of our Mitchley research.
-Another 197 words (14 lines of text) are included under the topic Early Mitchley History in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) are included under the topic Early Mitchley History in all our PDF Extended History products and printed products wherever possible.

 Mitchley Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Mitchley has been recorded under many different variations, including Midgley, Midgeley, Midgely, Medgley, Medgely, Medgeley and many more.

 Early Notables of the Mitchley family (pre 1700)

 More information is included under the topic Early Mitchley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mitchley family